 Explain Something to talk about is a pleasant one-act play.

-The play Something to talk about is a commentary on the presents
+The play Something to talk about is a commentary on the present

 picture of Modern English society.
 Discuss?